jsbien/tmp/specification_of_phase_3.md

 argument.

 3. We need a log containing the number of recognized lines and the number of letterboxes in every line.
-I have no specific preferences about the arrangement of this data, the file should be in plain text format.
+The file should be in plain text format.
 The name of the log should be <input file base name>.log.
 The log should be both human and computer readable.
 The first line should contains the arguments of the run.
 The subsequent lines can have the